http://www.education.miami.edu

 Student Responsibilities

-Matriculated students who elect to transfer courses from another institution over a summer or intersession term, must receive departmental or program approval prior to enrolling in the course.
-Unless students receive prior approval, there is no guarantee that a course equivalency will be granted.
+Matriculated students who elect to enroll in courses at another institution during a summer or intersession term, must receive approval from their academic advisor prior to enrolling in said course.
+Without prior approval, there is no guarantee that a course equivalency will be granted.
+A matriculated student may NOT enroll in a course at another university or college at the same time he/she/they are enrolled at UM.
 Students are responsible for adhering to the residency rule which states that the last 45 consecutive credits must be earned at UM.
+Appeals should be directed to the Associate Dean of Undergraduate Studies.

 Written Communication Skills